GoogleChrome/web.dev/src/site/content/en/learn/images/performance-issues/index.md

 [Starting in 2019](https://caniuse.com/mdn-html_elements_img_aspect_ratio_computed_from_attributes
 ), browser behavior was updated to handle the 'width' and 'height' attributes differently.
-Rather than using the values of these attributes to determine the fixed, pixel-based size of an 'img' element in the layout, these attributes can be thought of to represent the _aspect ratio_ of the image, though the syntax is the same.
+Rather than using the values of these attributes to determine the fixed, pixel-based size of an 'img' element in the layout, these attributes can be thought to represent the _aspect ratio_ of the image, though the syntax is the same.
 Modern browsers will divide these values against each other in order to determine an 'img' element's intrinsic _aspect ratio_ prior to the page being rendered, allowing it to reserve the space the image will occupy as the layout is rendered.